vmware/vic/tests/test-cases/Group1-Docker-Commands/1-6-Docker-Run.md

 * Step 10 should result in success and the output should indicate that the ping succeeded across containers just using the linked name
 * Step 11 should result in success with exit code 0 and show the output of the df command
 * Step 12 should result in success with exit code 0
+* Step 13 should result in success with exit code 0
+* Step 14 should result in success with exit code 1
+* Step 15 should result in success with exit code 127

 #Possible Problems:
 None